RC Rivière-Pilote

-Racing-Club de Revière-Pilote (RC Rivière-Pilote) is multi-sports club from Rivière-Pilote, Martinique.
+Racing-Club de Revière-Pilote (RC Rivière-Pilote) is a multi-sports club from Rivière-Pilote, Martinique.

 RC Rivière-Pilote participates in football, handball, basketball, and athletics.

 However, the most prominent and important sport of the club, is football.
-RC Rivière-Pilote is considered one of the better football clubs of Martinique.
+RC Rivière-Pilote is considered one of the better football clubs in Martinique.

 Founded in 1961, the main football team of RC Rivière-Pilote has been playing in Division d'Honneur since 1974.
 The Martinican politician, Alfred Marie-Jeanne was the president of RC Rivière Pilote for 23 years, from 1967 to 1990.

 The current president of the club is Marcel Pujar.

 Stadiums

 For their matches, RC Rivière-Pilote plays in Stade Alfred Marie-Jeanne (formerly known as Stade En Camée) which has a capacity of 3,000.
 The club trains in Stade du bourg.